 LIHI Certificate #19 - West Springfield Project, Massachusetts

-The West Springfield Project consists of : an 18-foot-high, 447.5-foot-long timber crib dam with a dam crest elevation of 92.80 feet above mean sea level (msl) that creates a 20-acreimpoundment; a 2,610-foot-long, 50-foot-wide power canal with concrete headworks containing six gates; a concrete and brick powerhouse about 60 feet long, 54 feet wide, and 63 feet high containing two vertical Francis turbines connected to two 480-volt generators; and a tailrace approximately 157 feet in length and having a width varying from 30 to 48 feet.
-There are no primary transmission lines included in the project.
+The project includes: an 18-foot-high, 447.5-foot-long concrete dam with stone abutments that creates a 20-acre impoundment and a 0.5-mile-long bypass reach bifurcated by an island; a 2,610-foot-long, 50-foot-wide power canal with stone and masonry headworks containing six gates; a concrete and brick powerhouse containing two vertical Francis turbine/generators with a combined capacity of 1.4 MW; and a tailrace approximately 157 feet in length and having a width varying from 30 to 48 feet.

 |Project Name||West Springfield|

 |LIHI Certificate No.||19|